- Can I pass my CA Final Exams while working a full-time job?

 I cleared CA at the age of 34 and CMA at 36 while working at a full-time job.

-The real challenge is to pass CA Final exams or any professional exams while working full time and that is why I decided to pen my story along with tips and tools to help you crack CA or any other professional exams while working.
+The real challenge is to pass the CA Final exams or any professional exams while working full time and that is why I decided to pen my story along with tips and tools to help you crack CA or any other professional exams while working.

 I have followed this for both the professional exams I passed – CA from ICAI and CMA.
-This even helped me to crack the Fellow of Insurance Institute of India.
+This even helped me to crack the Fellow of the Insurance Institute of India.

-These are the exact steps you can take to clear your exams while working full time:
+These are the exact steps you can take to clear your exams while working full-time:

 Develop a Positive Attitude

 - You may have appeared ‘n’ times for the same exam.
-Every last time that you appeared is history (unless you got exemption in any subject).
+Every last time that you appeared is history (unless you got an exemption in any subject).

-- I changed all my email id passwords, social media passwords, other passwords to “I will succeed@1” or “I will pass this time”.
+- I changed all my email id passwords, social media passwords, and other passwords to “I will succeed@1” or “I will pass this time”.
 This will remind you of your goals.

-Make an isolated place for study (preferably wall facing)
+- Make an isolated place for study (preferably wall-facing)

 - You should have an isolated place to study which preferably facing the walls thus avoiding distractions.